ringerc/github-actions-signal-handling-demo/README.md

   `exec`'s the same script, but only ignores `SIGINT`, so the child process will terminate on the subsequent `SIGTERM`.
 This is more realistic, and the subsequent test cases do the same thing.

+  Since it checks the process tree in the `if: always()` cleanup step, this test also shows that github destroys all processes under the step recursively before it begins any cleanup steps.
+It must be keeping track of all processes.

 * [`cancel-test-shell-plain.yaml`](.github/workflows/cancel-test-shell-plain.yaml):
   Represents the "normal" case of a github actions step using a bash shell that